taidan19/java-servlet-tutorial/README.md

-## JSP Custom Taglib Example
+## JSP JSTL Example

 This project contains examples on how to use the JSTL.

 The project can be built with either Maven or Gradle, so you can use whichever build tool you'd prefer.